Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/Modules.md

 Here `answer` is defined to be an `Int` with the value `42`.

 There's no global state in Firefly, and to enforce this, the type of a named constant must be declared with the `data` or `newtype` keyword.

+Named constants that occur on the right hand side must not directly or indirecly refer to the named constant being defined.